 The days and weeks following an accident can be a very stressful and confusing time.
 For this reason, it is best to record the details of what happened while they are fresh in your mind.
 Immediately following the accident, write down all significant details concerning the accident to ensure that you have a written record of what occurred.

 6. Know your rights

 After an accident, it is important to contact your insurance company in a timely manner.
-However, in certain circumstances you may wish to contact a lawyer first in order to find out whether you are eligible for further compensation.
-If you are injured in a collision caused by another driver, you may be entitled to compensation for medical expenses, lost wages, property damage, etc. The at-fault driver’s insurance company will not be working for your best interest.
+However, in certain circumstances, you may wish to contact a lawyer first in order to find out whether you are eligible for further compensation.
+If you are injured in a collision caused by another driver, you may be entitled to compensation for medical expenses, lost wages, property damage, etc. The at-fault driver’s insurance company will not be working in your best interest.
 Working with an experienced personal injury attorney will help ensure that you get the compensation you deserve following your accident.

 Disclaimer: The information provided on this site is not intended to provide legal advice.
 You should consult an auto accident attorney for your particular situation.
 If you would like to speak with one of the experienced auto accident lawyers at Lewis Law Firm, please contact us for a free consultation.